kev98/RAPN_Segmentation/README.md

   <em>Visual explanation of the pseudo-labeling technique, referring to our internal dataset.</em>
 </p>

 During the project, I explored different strategies to improve the segmentation using temporal information.
-The final architecture consists in the baseline baseline encoder-decoder with the addition of a Normalized Self-Attention Block in the middle.
+The final architecture consists in the baseline encoder-decoder with the addition of a Normalized Self-Attention Block in the middle.

 <p align="center">
   <img src="Model_architecture.png" alt="Side view" width="80%">